halide/Halide/README_python.md

-(Note that, by convention, Halide Generators use `g` instead of `self` in their `generate()` method to make the expression language terser; this is not in any way required, but is recommended.)
+(Note that, by convention, Halide Generators use `g` instead of `self` in their `generate()` method to make the expression language terser; this is not in any way required, but is recommended to improve readability.)

 ### Using a Generator for JIT compilation